 -- Image (*) from the web (cite source!),

-How do I create a screenshot in Windows or on MAC?
+How do I take a screenshot in Windows or on MAC?

-Windows 7 has a screenshot software included.
-In the start menu click Snipping Tool.
-Drag your cursor to place a rectangle around the screen item you want to capture, click "save as", and save as a .gif to your desktop.
-For Windows 8 see Windows 8 Snipping Tool.
+Windows has a screenshot software included called the Snipping Tool.
+Drag your cursor to place a rectangle around the screen item you want to capture, click "save as", and save as a .fig to your desktop.

 Once you have the file created and saved, you can use it in an online message.
 How do

-I embed a graphic in a discussion board message?.
+I insert an image in a discussion board message?

-How do I use Jing to create a screenshot or mini-movie?
+How do I use Jing to take a screenshot or mini-movie?

 Jing is a free screenshot software.
-See Add Zing with Jing from Clark Cannell Library or Jing Instructions from Jolene Morris, Univ. of Phoenix Online.
-With Jing you may be able to cut-and-paste your screenshot graphic from a webpage directly into an discussion board message with no "embed" needed.
+See Add Zing with Jing from Clark Cannelloni Library or Jing Instructions from Jolene Morris, Univ. of Phoenix Online.
+With Jing you may be able to cut-and-paste your screenshot graphic from a web page directly into an discussion board message with no "embed" needed.

 Where can I find a scientific calculator for my computer?

 On a Windows computer, click "start -> all programs -> accessories